IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 		code .

-Copying tests from previous Cafe app (ed video)
+# Copying tests from previous Cafe app (ed video)

-- MenuItem test and Menu test are copied into the spec file
+- **MenuItem** test and Menu test are copied into the spec file (this is done in the video).

-- The MenuItem test makes she that we can create menu item with a name and a price and that we have access to the name and to the price.
+- The **MenuItem** test tests that we can create menu item with a name and a price, and that we have access to the name and to the price.

-- The Menu test that we can create a menu, that we can add an item to our menu and check that the item was added.
+- The **Menu** test that we can create a menu, that we can add an item to our menu and check that the item was added.

 ![Alt](mvc_two.png)